-Burrowing Owl history on the larger WSP study area: Burrowing owls were observed utilizing existing burrows along canals in the eastern portions of the Project Site.
+Burrowing Owl history on the larger WSP study area: Burrowing owls were observed utilizing existing burrows along canals located north and south of the Project Site.
 The Project Site provides suitable habitat for this species in the form of California ground squirrel burrows present in fallow fields and canal banks.
 Field surveys did not consist of 100% coverage surveys and were conducted mainly as driving surveys on public roads, farm roads, and canal levees with short walking surveys when animals of plants of particular biological note were observed.
 Many of these owls were paired and presumably nesting with a minimum of 8 pair in 2011, a minimum of 12 pair in 2012, a minimum of 8 pair in 2014, and a minimum of 6 pair in 2018.
 Suitable nesting habitat for burrowing owls was present in the fallow fields and along the canal banks in the form of California ground squirrel burrows.
 As 100% coverage surveys were not conducted, the precise extent of burrowing owls within the WSP study area is unknown, however, LOA has identified 79.60% of the WSP study area to be either year-round suitable habitat (3,255.8 acres) or seasonably suitable habitat (13,245 acres) (see Appendix D of this report for details).

 Potential to occur within the Project Site and Access Corridor.
 The site was evaluated on April 10 and May 28, 2018 and April 11, 2019 for the potential for the site to support burrowing owls.
-During 2018 surveys, three pair of burrowing owls and one single burrowing owl were observed along the canal south of and paralleling Laurel Avenue with one burrowing owl observed along the western edge of the Project Site; on April 11, 2019, no burrowing owls were observed on or near the project site.
+During 2018 surveys, three pair of burrowing owls and one single burrowing owl were observed along the canal south of and paralleling Laurel Avenue (1.5 miles north of the project site) with one burrowing owl observed approximately 1 mile to the northwest of the northwest corner of the Project Site; on April 11, 2019, no burrowing owls were observed on or near the project site.
 No burrowing owls were observed along the Access Corridor on either date; however, they could occur along the Corridor in the future.
-Currently, suitable habitat onsite consists mainly of man-made 'burrows', such as pipes as well as ground squirrel burrows within and along the canals onsite.
-The Access Corridor also supports some ground squirrel burrows.
+Currently, suitable habitat onsite consists mainly of manmade 'burrows', such as pipes as well as ground squirrel burrows within and along the canals onsite.
 The site provides suitable nesting/denning habitat in the form of California ground squirrel burrows along the edges of the agricultural fields and in and along the canals, and in the form of pipes in or on the ground, as well as foraging habitat within the agricultural fields for burrowing owls.
-Canal maintenance activities has the potential to impact locations of burrowing owls, as many large canals support burrowing owls, such as the canal south of Laurel Avenue, where several burrowing owls were identified in previous surveys in the area.
+Canal maintenance activities have the potential to impact locations of burrowing owls, as many large canals support burrowing owls, such as the canal south of Laurel Avenue, where several burrowing owls were identified in previous surveys in the area.
 In between maintenance activities and recolonization, the burrowing owls would take up temporary residence elsewhere.